|Genres||All things heavy!|

 Will Putney is well known for his work as a producer with bands like After The Burial, Shadows Fall, Pig Destroyer, The Acacia Strain, Body Count as well as his work as a guitarist in Fit For An Autopsy.
 The man knows his tone and he has collaborated on a suite with STL Tones that features a ton of gear.

 The plugin looks badass, it looks awesome in every way.
-The GUI is fairly easy to navigate but it is pretty busy so take the time to learn your way around if you’d like to dial things in quicker.
+The GUI is fairly complex to navigate at times as it is pretty involved so take the time to learn your way around if you’d like to dial things in quicker.
+There’s a metric ton of presets included and some of our available in the vault link below so use those to see how things change across all panels.

-Everything can be bypassed and I suggest while getting used to this plugin, create a starter preset with the second amp and cab bypassed.
+Everything can be bypassed and I suggest while getting used to this plugin, create a starter preset in NORMAL VIEW.
 Go amp by amp, component by component to really get to know every piece of gear before blending stuff together.
+Go to fast, you might miss something cool.

 AMP 1 – We start of with an amp based on the lead channel of a Peavey 5150 II.
 It’s beyond crushing to say the least.
 It gives you every bit of the right characteristics associated with the hi-gain side of the Peavey / EVH amps.
 There’s not a lot of versatility with this one, it’s pretty well locked into hi-gain mode which isn’t a bad thing at all but no green channel here, just dead-RED.